Emoill/Person_Re-Identification/README.md

 + Preparing the presentation outline and structure (0.5 day)
 + Creating presentation slides (1 days)
 + Rehearsing and refining the presentation (0.5 day)

+## Milestone 2

+As part of a two-step approach in this project, the initial phase involved the implementation of person detection utilizing a pre-trained Faster R-CNN with Inception ResNet v2 on the COCO dataset.
+In the second step, the focus shifts towards the intricate task of person re-identification.
+This step involves the utilization of Siamese Networks, known for their efficacy in learning similarity metrics between images.
+The goal is to seamlessly recognize and track individuals across varying camera perspectives, thereby completing the comprehensive process of person recognition in dynamic environments.

+# Step 1: Person Detection

+In the initial phase of this project, the focus was on implementing robust person detection, leveraging a pre-trained model for efficiency.
+The chosen model, Faster R-CNN with Inception ResNet v2, stands out as a formidable solution with a commendable Mean Average Precision (mAP) of 37.1 on the COCO 2017 test set.
+This performance has been validated through its application to self-captured video footage, where it consistently and reliably identifies individuals.

+One notable advantage of this pre-trained model lies in its optimal balance between size and performance.
+Given the intention to deploy the system on resource-constrained devices such as the Raspberry Pi, the model's efficiency becomes paramount.
+The compact size of the Faster R-CNN with Inception ResNet v2 contributes to its suitability for edge device deployment without compromising on detection accuracy.

+# Step 2: Siamese Networks

+The exploration of Step 2 marked a significant shift in the project's trajectory, delving into the realm of unsupervised learning for person re-identification.
+Opting for a Siamese Network approach, I undertook the task of constructing the network from the ground up, affording me complete control over its various layers for fine-tuning.
+The entire implementation, including training and testing, is detailed in the Siamese_Network.ipynb notebook.

+The process of building the Siamese Network proved to be a challenging yet enriching endeavor.
+As a departure from supervised learning, I experimented extensively with different embeddings and architectures, including variations such as VGG-16, ResNet50, and MobileNetV2.
+Additionally, various distance functions, such as Euclidean and L1 Distance, were explored to discern the most effective approach for learning similarity metrics between images.

+For evaluation, I opted for key metrics including Accuracy, Precision, and Recall.
+These metrics provide valuable insights into the distribution of predictions in this classification problem.
+Notably, during training in a Colab environment, the model achieved impressive scores, with Precision and Recall surpassing 0.98 on a dataset of over 300 image pairs.

+However, a notable challenge emerged during the transition from Colab to local execution on my PC.
+Despite extensive efforts to troubleshoot, the model experienced a decrease in accuracy, with Recall at 0.7188, Precision at 0.6571, and Accuracy at 0.6300.
+Investigating this discrepancy remains an ongoing process, as I continue to explore potential factors impacting the model's performance during local execution.

+# Outlook

+The ongoing challenge of a substantial loss in model accuracy during the transition from Colab to local execution remains a focal point for investigation and resolution.
+Efforts will persist in understanding and addressing the factors contributing to this discrepancy, ensuring the model maintains its high performance across diverse execution environments.

+Looking ahead, the next crucial step involves the conversion of the trained model into a TensorFlow Lite (TF Lite) format.
+This transformation is pivotal for deploying the model on resource-constrained devices like the Raspberry Pi.
+The TF Lite model will undergo rigorous testing to assess its performance in real-world scenarios, aligning with the project's overarching goal of achieving real-time person recognition on edge devices.

+Continued fine-tuning, optimization, and exploration of potential enhancements will be integral to the project's evolution.
+The journey includes addressing challenges, refining methodologies, and leveraging insights gained from both successful and challenging aspects of the implementation.